-Bariloche, also known as Argentina’s little Switzerland, is a mecca for visitors from around the world.
-Situated in the foothills of the Andes and on the banks of Lake Lago Nahuel Huapi, it’s a picture perfect place for winter and summer activities.
+San Carlos de Bariloche, or simply “Bariloche” as the locals call it, also known as Argentina’s Little Switzerland.
+A mecca for visitors from around the world.
+Situated in the foothills of the Andes and on the banks of Lake Lago Nahuel Huapi, it’s a picture-perfect place for winter and summer activities.

-As we landed at Bariloche’s airport, the group immediately donned jackets and shoes to ward off the chilly temperatures.
+As we landed at Bariloche’s airport, we immediately donned jackets and sneakers to ward off the chilly temperatures.
 It never seems to get warmer than 10 degrees Celsius in the summer.

-The town is teeming with visitors from all over the world and Argentinians on vacation.
+The town is teeming with visitors from all around the world and Argentinians on vacation.
 The streets are tough to navigate without bumping into people.
-Looking around the town, you realize that this is a favourite spot for end of year school celebrations.
-Masses of school children line the sidewalks.
+Looking around the town, you realize that this is a favourite spot for the end of year school celebrations.
+Masses of school children line the sidewalks as you wander.